yassine-web-dev/Hangman-game/README.md

 # Hangman-game
-This is a Hangman Game i practiced Js On
+This is a Hangman Game